What are the advantages of treating a mid-shaft femoral shaft fracture with an intramedullary nail as compared to casting or traction?

 By using an IM nail, the bone is fixed at its intended length, alignment and rotation.
 Without a nail, the pull of muscles still attached might tend to shorten, bend, or rotate the bone (Figure 2).

 In sum, IM nail is a preferred method of treatment for mid-shaft femoral fractures because it allows for restoration of the normal skeletal anatomy and promotes mobility.
-Nailing is, however, not without risks and does not free the patient from all potential complications associated with this high-energy injury.
+Nailing, like all surgery, carries risks of complications that must be considered and mitigated by the surgical team.